joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 <br>

 #### [Examples]
-* _/imagine  an ancient city, bathed in twilight's glow, nestled between towering mountains and a vast, tranquil sea, in the style of Romanticism with soft watercolor textures, hues of purple and gold, and a hint of melancholy --ar 16:9 --s 1000_
+* _/imagine an ancient city, bathed in twilight's glow, nestled between towering mountains and a vast, tranquil sea, in the style of Romanticism with soft watercolor textures, hues of purple and gold, and a hint of melancholy --s 1000_
+* _/imagine a woman's face half-illuminated and half-enshrouded in shadow, in the style of Chiaroscuro, stark contrasts, monochromatic palette, Sony A7R V --ar 1:2_

 <!--